toptal/picasso/docs/decisions/18-spacings.md

 ### Deprecation of existing approaches

-After BASE spacing is introduced, the number and string constants approaches of specifying spacing have to be deprecated (in 3 weeks).
-The deprecation plan consists of two steps:
+After BASE spacing is introduced, the number and string constants as spacing value have to be deprecated.
+The deprecation plan has two steps:

-- forbid number spacing, throw TypeScript error.
+1. Forbid number spacing, throw TypeScript error if it is used.
 For number values, that map to BASE spacing, codemod should be used for replacement.
 For custom values that do not map to BASE spacing, manual replacement should be applied by owning Teams.

 ```jsx
 // Maps to BASE spacing